North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

 Visual heatmap diagrams depicting our GR($k$) walk enumeration results for $k=4$ to $k=6$ are given in Figure~\ref{fig:heatmap}.
 These diagrams visually show how many GR($k$) walks (in normal form) exist from the origin to a point $(x,y)$ in the plane.
 Only walks in normal form are counted, so it is possible a point has walks to it when both the point below and the point to the left do not.
 For example, $(9,4)$ is reachable using a GR(5) walk, but $(9,3)$ and $(8,4)$ are not reachable by walks in normal form. $(8,4)$ is GR(5)-reachable, but only using a walk which in normal form ends at $(4,8)$.

 Once the value of $a(k)=m$ has been determined, we produce unsatisfiability certificates demonstrating the nonexistence of $m$-step GR($k$) walks.\footnote{The certificates are available at \url{https://doi.org/10.5281/zenodo.17645678}.} When combined with the known GR($k$) walks of length $m-1$ (which are easy to check for correctness) this provides a certificate that $a(k)=m$.
 The unsatisfiability certificates are in the DRAT format~\cite{drat}, a standard format for unsatisfiability proofs in modern SAT solving.
 A DRAT proof consists of a list of clause additions and deletions.
-Additions are logical consequences of the clauses in the original formula in conjunction with previously derived clauses.
+Added clauses are redundant with respect to the current formula, meaning they may be added without changing the formula's satisfiability.
 Deletions discard clauses when they are deemed to not be useful (in order to keep the memory footprint of the solver manageable).
 The last added clause in the DRAT proof is the empty clause.
-The empty clause being a logical consequence of the original formula proves the formula to be unsatisfiable, since no truth assignments satisfy the empty clause.
+The empty clause having the same satisfiability status as the original formula proves the original formula to be unsatisfiable, since no truth assignments satisfy the empty clause.
 The proofs were validated with the proof verifier \textsc{DRAT-trim}~\cite{drattrim}.
 This tool verifies that each clause addition is indeed a logical consequence of previously derived clauses.
 Thus, the SAT solver itself does not need to be trusted; only the proof verifier---a much simpler piece of software---needs to be trusted.